vuejs/awesome-vue/README.md

  - [vue-toastification](https://github.com/Maronato/vue-toastification) - Light, easy and beautiful toasts for Vue
  - [@smartweb/vue-flash-message](https://github.com/smwbtech/vue-flash-message) - The component to display single flash message or multiple flash messages to user
  - [vue-notification](https://github.com/mathieustan/vue-notification) - A clean & nice notification system with Material Design style with a queue :new:
+ - [Breadstick](https://github.com/codebender828/breadstick) - 🚀 A simple and flexible positioning, stacking and dismissal API for your custom Vue notifications.

 #### Loader